mverboom/build/BUILD.md

 `B_BUILDNR`

-This variable contains the number of times this specific version of the software has ben build.
+This variable contains the number of times this specific version of the software has been build.
 This number is also used when creating a package of a build to indicate a new package of the same version.

 `B_FORCE`